 This type of software program records every keystroke made on a computer, including passwords.
 If a user enters their password while keylogger software runs in the background, a hacker can obtain the password.

 Hackers also use social engineering tactics like phishing attacks, which trick users into voluntarily revealing their passwords.
 Such social engineering techniques involve sending emails posing as a legitimate company asking for login details or creating fake websites that look identical to real ones.

 Rainbow table attacks are another method employed by cybercriminals.
 These involve comparing encrypted passwords against precomputed tables called “rainbow tables” with billions of potential hashes.
 It’s like trying to find a matching pair of socks in a pile of laundry.

 If a user uses the same password across multiple accounts, a hacker who gains access to one account can use the same password to access other accounts.
 Password reuse is one of the most common pitfalls that plague everyday users in falling victim to hackers across various accounts.

 A strong password is one of the best ways to protect your online accounts from cyber threats.
-For organisations, implementing policies that require employees to abide by these practices is essential to minimise the risk of hackers and potential security breaches.
+For organizations, implementing policies that require employees to abide by these practices is essential to minimize the risk of hackers and potential security breaches.

-Proofpoint Security Awareness Training offers many layers for organisations to better maintain password security via frequent and effective training, communicating the importance of following password best practices, and offering tailored cybersecurity education.
-By implementing these measures, organisations can effectively prevent data breaches and protect sensitive information from ending up in the wrong hands.
+Proofpoint Security Awareness Training offers many layers for organizations to better maintain password security via frequent and effective training, communicating the importance of following password best practices, and offering tailored cybersecurity education.
+By implementing these measures, organizations can effectively prevent data breaches and protect sensitive information from ending up in the wrong hands.